DarrenJiang13/ROSNavagationProjectFromScratch/nuslam/README.md

 # ROS Package : nuslam

-**Package Description**: this package aims to descript the urdf of the mobile robot.
+**Package Description**: this package aims to implement the ekf-slam of the robot in gazebo world

 **Author**: Yujie Jiang